 International Day of Prayer for the Persecuted Church (IDOP) – first Sunday in Nov

-IDOP is recognised on the first Sunday in November each year, dedicated to the saints and martyrs of the Christian faith and for persecuted communities.
+IDOP is recognised on the first Sunday in November each year, dedicated to the saints and martyrs of the Christian faith, and for persecuted and displaced people around the world.
 IDOP website here.
+It is also the closest Sunday to All Saints Day.

 God, you know